A conversation about race with Mayor Greg Habib

-Mayor Greg Habib joined the New Life Christain Fellowship Church to discuss race while adhering to the social distancing guidelines and screening live via Facebook on Thursday.
+Mayor Greg Habib joined the New Life Christian Fellowship Church to discuss race while adhering to the social distancing guidelines and screening live via Facebook on Thursday.

 “It’s a conversation that needs to be had, with everything going on in the news.
 We had to begin this, as soon as possible and have more than one, so that people can participate, learn and grow.” said Mayor Greg, Mayor, City of Goose Creek.